-- A notice of intent for a fixed or variable monetary penalty will be served. - A final warning letter has previously been issued to the same responsible person for similar non-compliance. - Advice and guidance alone is likely to change the behaviour of the responsible person and the threat of further enforcement action is unnecessary. - Where there has been significant financial benefit. - Where there has been significant environmental harm
+- a notice of intent for a fixed or variable monetary penalty will be served; - a final warning letter has previously been issued to the same responsible person for similar non-compliance; - advice and guidance alone is likely to change the behaviour of the responsible person and the threat of further enforcement action is unnecessary; - · where there has been significant financial benefit; - where there has been significant environmental harm

-In addition, there will be circumstances where it is not appropriate to use a final warning letter.
+In addition, there will be circumstance where it is not appropriate to use a final warning letter.
 This will be determined when reviewing the circumstances of the non-compliance against our enforcement factors.

-Fixed monetary penalties
+6.3 Fixed monetary penalties

-What is a fixed monetary penalty
+What is a fixed monetary penalty?

-A fixed monetary penalty (FMP) is a fine that we may impose for a specified offence.
-There are 3 levels of fine which will be fixed in legislation: £300; £600 and £1000.
-Therefore, the amount of the FMP is fixed in law.
+A fixed monetary penalty (FMP) is a financial penalty that we may impose for a specified offence.
+There are 3 levels of penalty which are prescribed in legislation: £300; £600 and £1000.
+Therefore, the amount of the FMP is set in law.